OpenChargingCloud/WWCP_OICP/WWCP_OICPv2.3/README.md

 This software implements the _Open InterCharge Protocol (OICP)_, which is defined and used by Hubject GmbH.
-The focus of this protocol are the communication aspects of a central clearing house in electric mobility.
+The focus of this protocol are the communication aspects of a central clearing house, charge point operators (CPOs) and e-mobility providers (EMPs) in electric mobility.
 For more details on this protocol please visit http://www.intercharge.eu.

 ### Your participation